 Dr. Ramondino is a Board-Certified Adult Psychiatrist who focuses on patients with depression and those people who may be treatment-resistant, having not felt relief from their depressive symptoms with medication and therapy alone.

-Entering medical school, he found he had a wide swath of interests.
+Entering medical school, Dr. Stephen Ramondino found he had a wide swath of interests.
 Biology, psychology, neuroscience and social science all were subjects that piqued his curiosity.
-Plus, he wanted to help people who were having struggles in their lives.
-A confluence of his intellectual interests and his strong commitment to help others led him to Psychiatry.
+He also decided that he wanted to help people who were having struggles in their lives.
+A confluence of his intellectual interests and his strong commitment to help others led him to psychiatry.